shuque/checkzoneserial/README.md

 This program queries a zone's SOA record at all its authoritative servers simultaneously and reports the serial number seen and the response times.
-If a master server is specified (with the -m option) it will also compute the difference in the serial numbers seen with the master serial number.
+If a primary server is specified (with the -m option) it will also compute the difference in the serial numbers seen with the primary serial number.

-The master, if provided, is queried first.
+The primary, if provided, is queried first.
 Then all the authoritative servers are queried in parallel.

 ### Pre-requisites